 - 2050€ if Paid just at the beginning of the training

 - There is an option to pay per month for the first six months of training, the first installment must be paid before the course commences

 There will be an additional fee for an external examiner, likely about 120€ to be confirmed by the examination body soon.

-I am now taking bookings for a second course beginning in September 2017, this course is currently half full already.
+I am now taking bookings for a second course beginning in September 2017, this course is almost full.

 Times each of these weekends are: